 For now, the only time pedestrians are allowed on the bridge is during the New York City Marathon.
 And so my earliest and still most vivid memory of the bridge is standing on its upper level in 2005, astonishingly close to the front (I was faster then), nervously shifting my racing flats to avoid rivulets of pee from other runners, looking out at the harbor and the distant Manhattan skyline, and thinking “holy shit, am I really going to run from here to there?”

-Since then, I’ve run the bridge in four more NYC marathons (always taking the descent too fast); crossed it in a variety of passenger vehicles (including the very last road trip of my late, lamented Saturn wagon); taken in its views from a high perch on the S79-SBS bus; and jogged directly below it.
+Since then, I’ve run the bridge in four more NYC marathons (always taking the descent too fast); crossed it in a variety of passenger vehicles (including the very last road trip of my late, lamented Saturn wagon, whose engine began to sputter during the crossing but, mercifully, did not die completely until we were safely on the Brooklyn side); taken in its views from a high perch on the S79-SBS bus; and jogged directly below it.
 Mostly, though, I experience it in fleeting glimpses as I go about my business.
 When I cross the Brooklyn Bridge, I see the Verrazzano in the distance.
 When I shop for Mexican groceries in Sunset Park, there it is, anchoring the far end of Brooklyn’s Fifth avenue.
 When I take the D train to Coney Island, rolling on elevated tracks through Borough Park and Bensonhurst and Gravesend, the Verrazzano rises over the endlessly repeating rooftops of South Brooklyn.

 And that’s really how I like to experience the bridge: as a backdrop for daily life in the borough, seemingly ordinary until something shakes you out of your complacency and you realize how extraordinary it actually is.